Analysis | A devastating picture of Trump’s coronavirus response — from a firsthand witness

 - She describes an often completely unengaged Trump who spends task force meetings focused on other issues and going off on sometimes-lengthy tangents.
 She said he once spent 45 minutes complaining about insufficiently Trump-friendly Fox News hosts.
 “He spent more time about who was going to call Fox and yell at them to set them straight than he did on the virus,” she said.

-- She says Trump’s public pronouncements about things like hydroxycholoroquine routinely blindsided the officials who worked with him and often ran directly counter to what he had been briefed on.
+- She says Trump’s public pronouncements about things like hydroxychloroquine routinely blindsided the officials who worked with him and often ran directly counter to what he had been briefed on.

 - She says everyone came to be afraid of disagreeing with Trump because they were routinely thrown “under the bus.”
 “Instead of being focused on the task at hand, people were constantly wondering what was going to drop next or when you’re going to get reprimanded or cut out of a process for speaking out,” she said.